 To ensure that all agency staff responsible for purchasing activities are knowledgeable about the M/WBE program and their agency's goals, SBS, MOCS and OM/WBE conduct agency training sessions.
-During the first three quarters of FY 2023, 156 procurement professionals from 33 agencies attended eight training sessions.
+During the first two quarters of FY 2023, 80 procurement professionals from 28 agencies attended four training sessions.
 The topics included implementation of M/WBE policy of the New York City Administrative Code, strategies and best practices used to identify M/WBEs for contract opportunities, M/WBE goal setting, and enhancing M/WBE procedures in all contract areas.

 Quarterly compliance meetings with agency commissioners and M/WBEs officers are held to discuss utilization and agency initiatives to increase M/WBE performance.
 In the reporting period, the former Director of the City's M/WBE program, Deputy Mayor Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director held the first two quarterly compliance meetings.
 The first quarterly meeting was held on September 22, 2022, and was attended by 219 attendees representing 42 agencies.
 The second quarterly meeting was held on December 12, 2022, and was attended by 143 attendees representing 46 agencies.
-In the last quarter of the reporting period, the Chief Business Diversity Officer, Michael Garner held the third quarterly compliance meeting on March 17, 2023 which was attended by 130 attendees representing 44 agencies.